Scattering of Gravitons and Spinning Massive States from Compact Numerators: Results for massive fermions, scalars and gravitons

 This exactly matches the covariant result from \cite{Guevara:2018wpp,Arkani-Hamed:2017jhn} which is calculated in the minimal coupling framework.
 The four-point results for scalars and gravitons are

 where ${\cal S}{[3|2]} = s_{14}$.
 The fermion-gluon amplitude for four particles is obtained as follows

-We can use this result to obtain the massive fermion-graviton amplitude.
+We can use this result to obtain the massive fermion-graviton amplitude, see instance \cite{Bjerrum-Bohr:2013bxa}.
+(For different extensions and applications of the KLT relation in the context of mixed gauge theory amplitudes, see for instance \cite{KLText}.)
 It is clear that the efficiency of the algorithm, as well as its properties under different spin configurations, makes it is a powerful tool to compute amplitudes involving graviton interactions and various pairs of massive external particles.